-At least every six years councils must review their representation arrangements (i.e., whether councillors are elected from wards or the city as a whole, how many councillors, whether to have community boards, the boundaries of communities, etc.) The Wellington City Council will conduct this review in the 2016 - 2019 term with a determination made by the Local Government Commission in time for the 2019 elections.
+At least every six years Councils must review their representation arrangements (i.e., whether councillors are elected from wards or the city as a whole, how many councillors, whether to have community boards, the boundaries of communities, etc.).
+The Wellington City Council conducted it's latest review in 2021, recommending the addition of a Māori ward to it's previous representation structure.
+The Local Government Commission issued a determination in April for the 2022 triennial elections upholding the Council's recommendations.